If you are invited to a Tribunal hearing about electroconvulsive treatment (ECT), this information is for you.

 - there is no less restrictive way for you to be treated.

-If you are a voluntary patient under 18 years old we can only approve ECT if:
+If you are a voluntary patient under 18 years old the Tribunal can only authorise ECT if:

 - you have given informed consent in writing or

-- you cannot give informed consent but a person who has the legal authority to consent has given informed consent in writing and
+- you do not have capacity to give informed consent but your medical treatment decision maker has given informed consent in writing and

 - there is no less restrictive way for you to be treated.